Wing Bowl

+After a hiatus following Wing Bowl XXVI in 2018, the event is set to return on February 7, 2026, hosted for the first time in Las Vegas at the Plaza Hotel & Casino.
+Reviving its legacy as a raucous and competitive eating spectacle, the event promises to blend the original Philly spirit with new Vegas energy.
+Officially titled Wing Bowl Las Vegas, the 2026 edition will feature 20 competitors battling for the crown in front of a live audience on Super Bowl Saturday weekend.

 Background

 Wing Bowl was the brainchild of WIP radio host Al Morganti, who came up with the idea when it became apparent the Philadelphia Eagles were not going to make the Super Bowl anytime soon.
 It is also suggested that Morganti was fed up with the Buffalo Bills going to the Super Bowl and not winning.
 The first Wing Bowl was held in the lobby of the Wyndham Franklin Plaza Hotel in Center City.
 Carmen Cordero walked away with the inaugural title, receiving a hibachi as his prize.

 Since then, media coverage has grown to the point where every one of the major Philadelphia television stations has covered the event.
 The ABC 6, CBS Channel 3 and Fox 29 affiliates all aired live reports from the event during their morning news.
 Features on the event have appeared in the Courier-Post, The Philadelphia Inquirer and Daily News as well as a host of newspapers in the surrounding counties.
 The event has been featured on ESPN and the syndicated television shows Real TV and The Montel Williams Show.
 Segments on Wing Bowl have appeared on TV newscasts in cities throughout the country.
 Several Wing Bowl contestants, including "El Wingador," competed in Fox's "Glutton Bowl" in the spring of 2002.
 The 2007 Wing Bowl was carried on Comcast Cable's On Demand channel.

 Then Mayor of Philadelphia and future Governor of Pennsylvania Ed Rendell attended Wing Bowls II, III, IV and VI, where he presented the winner with a "Liberty Bell" trophy.
 Other celebrities who have appeared include retired heavyweight boxer Randall "Tex" Cobb, former 76ers President Pat Croce, former Phillies manager Larry Bowa, U.S. Senator Arlen Specter, and others.
 Major-league umpire Eric Gregg served as the "Commissioner" of Wing Bowl from its second year until his death from a stroke on 5 June 2006.
 From December 2006 to 2013, Pat Croce was the second commissioner.
 Jon Dorenbos served as the last commissioner from 2014, and served the final 5 editions.